facebook pixel

 Despite all our progress elsewhere, the workplace has been the most sluggish avenue of life for LGBTQIA+ inclusion.

-Let's find out what celebrating pride month at work means for LGBTQIA+ professionals.
+Let's find out what celebrating Pride Month at work means for LGBTQIA+ professionals.

-11 Ways to Encourage LGBTQ+ Inclusivity in the Workplace from the Top-down
+11 Ways to Encourage LGBTQ+ Inclusivity in the Workplace

 1. Structural Support and Sponsorship

 What resources or ERGs are available to LGBTQ+ employees?
 Is health care coverage inclusive of trans people?
 Are transitioning employees eligible for any form of leave?
-Are employees able to use the bathroom that they feel the most comfortable in?
+Are employees able to use the bathroom in which they feel the most comfortable?
 Are HR systems equipped for changes to gender, pronouns, names, and the like?
 Are there mentorship or other sponsorship programs for senior to junior colleagues?
 All of these are strategies that can be used to create a supportive environment at the systems level.
 After all, people can be friendly and treat each other with kindness - but if the very essence of the organization is still lacking inclusion, LBGTQ+ will constantly bear the brunt of that.

 2. Reduce the Isolation